Sign in

 Students on visas

 Students on visas are students who are not Australian citizens.
-This includes both permanent residents, New Zealand citizens and students without a visa.
+This includes both permanent residents and New Zealand citizens.

 Students on bridging visas